odan/odan.github.io/_posts/2020-06-09-slim4-testing.md

 ## Integration Tests

 Integration tests ensure that component collaborations work as expected.
-Assertions may test the HTTP API, or side-effects such as database, filesystem, datetime, logging etc.

-Integration tests

 * Test a repository against the actual database
 * Test an application service using a real controller action
 * Test a HTTP integration agains the real webservice

+Assertions may test the HTTP API, or side-effects such as database, filesystem, datetime, logging etc.

 Depending on your needs, you can choose to run your test against a integration database (with fixtures) or only against a mocked repository.